Is this the plague of our Generation Y?

 Because he who has a binding agreement, commits and takes on responsibility, works for something long term and gives other people a real chance at the same time.
 No matter if it is in relation to a business, love or all other areas in life.

-Especially us as digital nomads are kings and queens in terms of non-binding nature.
+Especially us, who are changing their locations like underwear, are kings and queens in terms of non-binding nature.
 We prefer to keep all our options open.
 We don’t commit to anything, where we sleep next month or which great new project we take on next.

 It is always set up to not incur strong bonds with a place or person.

-Certainly this is one of the reasons why life as a digital nomad fits the current zeitgeist perfectly.
+Certainly this is one of the reasons why life as a perpetual traveller fits the current zeitgeist perfectly.
 Easy, fluffy, non-binding.
 And in matters of dating, just take a nomad, no compromises.
 Because if one wants to go to London and the other to Paris, then one would not go to Rotterdam instead.

-I don’t criticise this life choice, to live free from commitments and I catch myself in a few areas of my life again and again, to stay noncommittal and to be volatile.
-Furthermore, I love the freedom as a location independent entrepreneur.
-But if you don’t have ties in relation to place, you might possibly need them all the more in other areas?
+I don’t criticise this life choice, to live free from commitments and I catch myself in many areas of my life again and again, to stay noncommittal and to be volatile.
+Furthermore, I love the freedom to move around and not having to stay in one place to make a living.
+But if you don’t have some ties in relation to place, you might possibly need them all the more in other areas?

-I would like to convey this personal realization to you: In all those areas of life in which I committed myself in the last years, the greatest things have happened.
+I would like to convey this personal realization to you: In most areas of life in which I managed to commit myself in some way in the last years, the greatest things have happened.

-Only then I found passion, love, a great team and prosperous projects, which give me long term joy and sparked my passion.
-It does not have to be that way for you, but maybe it is worth a try?
+In commitment lie passion, a great team and prosperous projects, which give long term joy and spark a passion.
+It does not have to be that way for you, but maybe it is worth a try.